Sampling and User-Supplied Equipment

 - All devices connected to through-hull wires must provide a DC path from an Alvin power source to all such through-hull wires so that the submarine’s ground detection system can be used to check for inadvertent grounding of through-hull wires.
 The easiest way to provide this connection is with a resistance of from 0 to 3 Kohms between the instrument’s internal ground and the input power common.

 - Isolated or battery-powered equipment may be used, though it must still adhere to these requirements.
+In some cases an independent ground detector must be fitted to the circuit.

 NOTE: if grounds are detected on any through-hull conductors, the source of that ground must be identified and that system must be secured for the remainder of the dive.
 A grounded device will not be allowed back on the submersible until the source of the ground is identified and removed.